epicallan/Treq/README.md

 ##  Motivation

-Hreq was motivated by the simplicity and ease of use of [req](https://github.com/mrkkrp/req) coupled with the type driven elegance of [servant-client](https://github.com/haskell-servant/servant/tree/master/servant-client).
+Hreq was motivated by the simplicity and ease of use of [req](https://github.com/mrkkrp/req) and the type driven elegance of [servant-client](https://github.com/haskell-servant/servant/tree/master/servant-client).
 I envisioned Hreq as the best possible compromise of both worlds.

 ### Some of the Key Points